lara-martin/NLP-class/homeworks/hw1.md

 ## Description
 You work for SuperDuperAI (SDAI), a start-up company that makes AI tools that their customers can use.
 You are their NLP specialist.
 One of SDAI's customers recently came to the company with a [database of textbooks](https://huggingface.co/datasets/open-phi/textbooks) that they collected.
 They want SDAI to make them an app that can quiz people when they select a textbook.

-The flow of the app will look like this:
+The flow of the app will look like this:<br>
 a.
-The user types in a keyword that they're interested in, and the app finds relevant textbooks.
+The user types in a keyword that they're interested in, and the app finds relevant textbooks.<br>
 b.
-They select the textbook and chapter they want to use.
+They select the textbook and chapter they want to use.<br>
 c.
-The app displays a question relevant to the chapter.
+The app displays a question relevant to the chapter.<br>
 d.
-The user answers the question.
+The user answers the question.<br>
 e.
 The app gives a numerical score for how well the user answered the question.

 Being the NLP specialist on the team, **you are in charge of figuring out what is needed to create parts a, c, and e.**